maurogigena/ecommerce-react/README.md

 which also to send user data to the database, for example to store the email of a *new subscriber* or a user who made a *new purchase*.
 *Extra data: Although the images are in firebase, I stored them in imgbb.com and imported them into firebase in their respective document*

-## Tecnologías usadas en este proyecto / Technologies used in this proyect
+## Tecnologías usadas en este proyecto / Technologies used in this project

 * ReactJS
 * Javascript